chaobin/chaobin.github.io/_posts/2016-03-08-gradient-descent-intuitively-understood.markdown

 *(In fact, the **second derivative** will reveal even more information to us, such as the existance of a local minimum in a certain range of the function.
 This property is better studied as **convexity**.)*

+### Gradient Descent VS. Newton's Method

+Geometrically, the two methods both use the observation that the derivative (the slop pf the tangent line at given position) points out the direction of the change.
+Newton's Method uses one more observation by setting the *y == 0* for the tangent line equation, you will get a new *x* value that gets you closer to the root.
+For this reason, it is visually possible to see that Newton's Method might be able to converge more quickly than Gradient Descent.
+But there exists several reasons GD is favored over Newton's Method, e.g., Newton's Method is less robust and it sometimes doesn't converge.

 ### The cost definition

 A cost function is one that describes the quality of the prediction of the model.
 An **MSE**, or **Mean Squared Error** measures the average **differences** between the predictions and the actual output given one training data set: